EventVL: Understand Event Streams via Multimodal Large Language Model: Discussion

 \section{Discussion}

-\textbf{Training Methods.} In this section, we discuss the various training approaches employed in our methods, including full fine-tuning, LoRA \cite{hu2021lora}, and LLM Adaptors \cite{Llm-adapters}.
-LoRA is commonly used in contexts with limited computational resources and small datasets.
-We initially experimented with LoRA for training our framework on a small batch of data, but found that its multiple manually-tuned parameters increased the risk of training instability within our framework.
-We also opted not to use adaptor-based training, as adaptors consist of learnable parameters tied to the original modality, which can limit model performance.
-Event data, containing more comprehensive information about the captured scenes than traditional camera data \cite{wang2021joint}, requires a large parameter space to adequately capture this information.
+\textbf{Training Methods.} In this section, we discuss the various training approaches employed in our methods, including full fine-tuning, LoRA~\cite{hu2021lora}, and LLM Adaptors~\cite{Llm-adapters}.
+LoRA is often used in scenarios with limited computational resources and small datasets.
+Initially, we experimented with LoRA for training our framework on a small batch of data, but found that its multiple manually-tuned parameters increased the risk of training instability.
+Additionally, we opted not to use adaptor-based training, as adaptors consist of learnable parameters tied to the original modality, which can constrain model performance.
+Event data, which contains more comprehensive information about the captured scenes compared to traditional camera data~\cite{wang2021joint}, requires a larger parameter space to fully capture this information.
 Given our access to abundant, high-quality paired data, we selected full fine-tuning as the primary training method for our framework.
-This approach effectively captures event-based categorical knowledge, supporting a deeper understanding of event-based world semantics.
+This approach effectively captures event-based categorical knowledge and supports a deeper understanding of event-based world semantics.

-\textbf{Scale.} Our processed datasets span a variety of domains, including static images \cite{N-imagenet, n-caltech}, body motion \cite{hardvs}, and driving scenes \cite{Dsec}.
-However, the data remains insufficient in certain areas, such as sports movements and complex scenes, which limits the model's depth of understanding of event data.
-This is particularly evident in the driving domain, where high-resolution event data is still lacking, hindering the clarity of perception and collaborative development between event and regular cameras.
+\textbf{Scale.} Our processed datasets span a variety of domains, including static images~\cite{N-imagenet, n-caltech}, body motion~\cite{hardvs}, and driving scenes~\cite{Dsec}.
+However, certain areas, such as sports movements and complex scenes, remain underrepresented, limiting the model's depth of understanding of event data.
+This is particularly evident in the driving domain, where high-resolution event data is still lacking, hindering both the clarity of perception and the collaborative development between event and regular cameras.
 To address this, we aim to construct a larger and more comprehensive dataset.
-Additionally, due to computational resource limitations, we are constrained to using models with fewer than 3 billion parameters for training or fine-tuning.
-We believe that our proposed framework can be readily scaled to models with a larger parameter count, enhancing its capacity for event-based understanding.
+Additionally, due to computational resource constraints, we are currently limited to using models with fewer than 3 billion parameters for training or fine-tuning.
+However, we believe that our proposed framework can easily scale to models with larger parameter counts, thereby enhancing its capacity for event-based understanding.